alessandrocapialbi/SnapShotSpring/README.md

 3. Photographers can log in using their credentials to access admin operations.
 4. Photographers can view, edit, or cancel appointments from the admin dashboard.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with any improvements or features you'd like to add.

 ## License

 This project is licensed under the [MIT License](LICENSE).